Find Grad Schools

 3 Yearly Graduations

 University of Pennsylvania is the 5th most popular school in the nation for students seeking a master's degree in population studies.
-Roughly 26,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,652 per year, while in-state graduate students, on average, pay $38,732 per year.
-During the 2020-2021 academic year, 3 people received their master's degree in population studies from UPenn.
+The average in-state tuition for full-time undergraduates is $56,212 per year, while in-state graduate students, on average, pay $39,838 per year.
+During the most recent year for which we have data, 3 people received their master's degree in population studies from UPenn.
+About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #6